-The deduction amount is fixed at INR 75,000 for a disabled dependent and @ Rs.
-1,25,000 for a severely disabled dependant.
-This amount is fixed irrespective of the amount you spend on the treatment of disabled dependants.
+The deduction amount is fixed at INR 75,000 for a disabled dependent and at INR 1,25,000 for a severely disabled dependent.
+This amount is fixed, irrespective of the amount you spend on the treatment of disabled dependents.

 No. An NRI can not claim the deduction, this deduction is only available to resident taxpayers.